top of page

 What Should a Descendant of Slaveholders Do Today?

 Slavery often produced records such as bills of sale or lease, disbursement of slaves in wills and probate records, correspondence, and other writings that may record slaves.
-While these records are essential for slaveholding ancestors to document marriage, real estate ownership, and identify relationships, these records are invaluable for descendants of slaves.
+While these records are essential for slaveholding ancestors to document marriage and real estate ownership and identify relationships, they are also invaluable for descendants of slaves.

-Many descendants of slaves have to stop climbing their trees in 1870.
+Many descendants of slaves had to stop climbing their trees in 1870.
 Although the 1850 and 1860 census records began identifying everyone's names in a household, few slaves' names appear in these records.

 When you find these documents identifying slave ownership, don’t hide the records.
 Cheri suggests we transcribe all the information on the record: